Policy and Procedure Name:

 previous request sent to BWC is pending, the MCO shall:

-request to BWC if the prior request(s) can be handled together on one BWC
+Send the request to BWC if the prior request(s) can be handled together

-shall immediately contact BWC claims services staff to make BWC claims services
+MCO shall immediately contact BWC claims services staff to make BWC claims

 b) BWC claims